 Daniel P. Dickstein, MD, FAAP

-Director of Research, Simches Center of Excellence in Child and Adolescent Psychiatry
+Director of Research, Simches Division of Child and Adolescent Psychiatry

 Hall-Mercer Endowed Chair in Child and Adolescent Psychiatry

 Daniel P. Dickstein, MD, FAAP, is a physician-scientist uniquely trained and board-certified in pediatrics, adult psychiatry, and child/adolescent psychiatry.
 His research lab, the PediMIND Program at McLean Hospital, is focused on identifying the brain and behavior basis behind mental health disorders in children to ultimately improve how these problems are diagnosed, treated, and prevented.

 Mentoring young researchers is important to Dr. Dickstein.
 He has served as a mentor, helping more than five post-doctoral fellows receive career development (K) awards and multiple others receive NIH Loan Repayment Grants.
 Dr. Dickstein’s commitment to mentorship has been recognized by his receiving the NIMH-DIRP Mentor of the Year Award and the Brown University Department of Psychiatry Education Teaching Excellence Award.

 Dr. Dickstein leads the Pediatric Mood, Imaging, & Neurodevelopment (PediMIND) Program at McLean Hospital.
 This program focuses on identifying the brain and behavior mechanisms underlying child psychiatric disorders, including mood disorders, suicide, and non-suicidal self-injury (NSSI).
 Ultimately, PediMIND seeks to improve diagnosis, prevention, and care.